March 5, 2018

 I worked on the wall for about a month, but only a few hours each day.
 It is very heavy work, and for me this works best.

 Many people ask me for tips on wall building so here are a few.
-It is always one over two and two over one…but after abiding by the stone masons credo, I build small sections that are level and then try to seat a larger stone there in order to connect the front of the wall to the back for instance.
+It is always one over two and two over one…this is the stone masons credo.
+I build small sections that are level and then try to seat a larger stone there in order to connect the front of the wall to the back for instance.
 I fit the stones pretty tightly so that if the frost pushes on a section of the wall, there is no empty place just out of sight for the stone to move to.
 I always wear gloves and I don’t pick up anything that I am not sure that I can handle.
 I roll, or flip heavy stones rather than lift them.
 I don’t work when the stones and work area are wet and muddy, one’s footing absolutely has to be secure.
 Lastly, I try not to be too attached to a section that I have just built.
 If I am stuck, or if I think that I can make it better, down it comes.
 It is worth it!
 At the end of a project, you have something that will be there for a very long time.
 People also ask me if I build walls for money.
 No, not usually although I have done so a couple of times.
 It is more fun for me to work on our own property where I can really enjoy the results.

 August 9, 2017